gerryster/python_koans/my_notes.md

 # Ryan's Python Notes and Questions

-Use `sniffer` to automatically run the tests.
+Use `sniffer` in the python3 directory to automatically run the tests.

 ## Questions